 I have previously written a piece about the 1851 Great Exhibition in London in an astrological context.
-It is probably coincidental but at this exact time there was one other less well publicised and rather odd occurrence in Prussia, in what is now northern Germany.
+It is probably coincidental but around the same time there was one other less well publicised and rather odd occurrence in Prussia, in what is now northern Germany.

-This strange Caucasian spoke what sounded like an unusual German dialect, but he also stated that he spoke Abramian and Laxarian, the official written and spoken languages of his country.
-Jophar was also nominally Christian, which he described as Ispatian.
+This strange Caucasian spoke what sounded like an obscure German dialect, but he also stated that he spoke Abramian and Laxarian, the official written and spoken languages of his country.
+Jophar was also nominally Christian, the name of which he gave as Ispatian.

 He called the country of his origin Laxaria, in a region of the world called Sakria.
-However, when asked to locate his home on a map he could not do so.
-He stated that his country was hundreds of miles away, that the reason for his voyage was to locate his long lost brother, and that he had been shipwrecked en route.
-He described his world as having several regions, namely Sakria, Aflar, Astar, Auslar, and Euplar.
+However, when asked to locate his home on a map provided he could not do so.
+He stated that his country was hundreds of miles away, that the reason for his ‘voyage’ was to locate his long lost brother, and that he had been shipwrecked en route.
+Intriguingly, he described his world as having several regions, perhaps continents, namely Sakria, Aflar, Astar, Auslar, and Euplar.

-It appears that the authorities in Frankfurt believed his story and he was taken to the Prussian capital of Berlin for further examination.
+It appears that the authorities in Frankfurt an der Oder took his story seriously.
+He was taken to the then Prussian capital of Berlin for further examination.
 As far as I can tell, it is not known officially what happened to him.

 The fact that Jophar could speak a kind of broken German is interesting.
-Whilst Laxaria does not suggest too much to me, the name of his country or region, Sakria, may be suggestive.
+Whilst Laxaria does not suggest too much to me, the name of his country or region, Sakria, may give us a clue.

 Not of this World

-So whilst Jophar Vorin does not appear to have been a time traveller, it is odd that he could converse in a form of broken German.
+So whilst Jophar Vorin does not appear to have been a time traveller, how can we explain his ability to communicate in a form of broken German?

-One of the languages of his people he described as Abramian, which is clearly related to Abram, or Abraham, perhaps hinting of a link to Hebrew origins.
+One of the languages of his people he described as Abramian, which is highly suggestive of Abram, or Abraham, perhaps hinting of a link to Hebrew origins.
 Abram means ‘high father’ in Hebrew, whilst Abraham means ‘father of many’ nations.

-This unusual individual’s Christian name, Jophar, is also similar to Joseph, which some people called him at the time.
-But it is even closer to Japheth, one of Noah’s sons, whose name means something like ‘wide expansion’ – highly appropriate considering much of today’s humanity is still believed by many to be descended from Japheth and his two brothers, Ham and Shem.
+This unusual individual’s Christian name, Jophar, might have been interpreted as Joseph, which indeed some people called him at the time.
+However, it is even closer to Japheth, one of Noah’s sons, whose name means something like ‘wide expansion’ – highly appropriate considering much of humanity today is still believed (by some) to be descended from Japheth and his two brothers, Ham and Shem.